codytwinton/SwiftyVIPER/README.md

 I believe that good programming should be simple as well as beautiful.
 Good code shouldn't be difficult to create.
 And [great API's](https://youtu.be/qCdpTji8nxo?t=1m52s) shouldn't be hard to deal with.
 However, creating a module for VIPER purely based on "stack overflow code" everytime seemed unnecessary and tedious. :D

-I know that some other open source projects are attempting to solve some of these problems, but here are some issues that I ran into with other frameworks out there:
+I know that some other open source projects are attempting to solve some of these problems, but here are some things that I didn't find with other frameworks out there:

- 1. Nothing based on pure Swift.
+ 1. VIPER interaction based on pure Swift.
 I believe that Objective-C, while solid, will eventually become obsolete.
 All modules created with SwiftVIPER uses `Swift 3`
- 2. The amount of files & folders created for a single module was overkill.
-I wanted tools that would create VIPER modules that were a manageable size.
+ 2. A resonable amount of Module files.
+I wanted tools that would create VIPER modules that were a manageable size and some other frameworks created upwards of 10 files per module, which seemed like an overkill.
- 3. Confusing API locations and names.
-Trying to find where a certain protocol function should reside was a long process of seaching.
+ 3. Easily understood API locations and names.
+Trying to find where a certain protocol function will reside should not be a long process of searching.

-I've attempted to solve some of these issues with SwiftVIPER.
+ 4. Fail proof setup.
+I wanted a module that was simple to initialize, with everything wiring up properly upon the first init.
+ 5. Only using Optionals when necessary.
+One of the great aspects about Swift is not only that the language is type-safe, but you can declare non-Optional values.
+Optionals are great for weak references, but when possible, I've using non-Optionals throughout the modules.

 ### Using SwiftVIPER